LiyaoTang/My-Notes/Real-Time and Embedded System/RT & Embedded Sys.md

   - All processes are periodic and all periods (cycle times) are known
   - All processes are independent (usually not the case)
   - Task-switching overhead is negligible
-  - Deadline indentical with process cycle times (periods)
+  - Deadline identical with process cycle times (periods)
   - Worst-case execution time for each process known
   - All process released at once